inyong37/Vision/Troubleshooting/Kubernetes/states-of-nodes-are-not-ready.md

-# Kubernetes Nodes' status are NotReady
+# states of nodes are NotReady

 ## Date